 I’m convinced the notebook made me a more engaged teacher, especially on challenging days.
 There’s no way to know with certainty what the effects of these notebooks were.
 But the creative attitude of Da Vinci began to take root in our classroom—in our students and in us as educators.

 Creativity is often paid lip service, but in reality, most schools are currently experiencing a “creativity gap”—with significantly more creative activity occurring outside of school.
 Numerous psychologists argue that creativity is not just an enrichment or add-on in the classroom: it is a definable, measurable set of psychological skills that enhance learning and will be necessary in the 21st-century workforce.

 Do your students regularly display and develop their creativity while in your classroom?
 Are you in touch with your own creativity as a teacher?

 Here are some steps you can take to reflect—and some strategies you could try.

 Why Schools Need To Prioritize Creativity

 A well-accepted definition of creativity is the generation of a new product that’s both novel and appropriate in a particular scenario.
-(A product could be an idea, an artwork, an invention, or an assignment in your classroom).
+A product could be an idea, an artwork, an invention, an assignment in your classroom or a costume (check these online costumes for inspiration).
 There isn’t just one way for a person to “be creative,” or one set of characteristics that will differentiate “the” creative person.
 Instead, many experts think of creativity as a set of skills and attitudes that anyone is capable of: tolerating ambiguity, redefining old problems, finding new problems to solve, taking sensible risks, and following an inner passion.

 Some researchers distinguish between several stages of creativity.
 Most people are familiar with “Big-C” creativity: rare ideas of extraordinary people, like Leonardo Da Vinci’s Mona Lisa, or Einstein’s paradigm-shifting theories of theoretical physics.